asika32764/vue-animate/README.md

-# vue2-animate for Vue.js 2
+# vue2-animate for Vue.js 2 and 3

 *Cross-browser CSS3 animation library*